-There are few cities with the grandeur and magical quality of the New York skyline at night.
-Its skyscrapers and bridges light the night like a fairytale.
-Along the east and Hudson rivers are a couple of easy to get to parks with public transportation, as well as great spots for capturing some of the best views of NYC.
+There are few cities with the grandeur and magical quality of the New York City skyline at night.
+Its skyscrapers and bridges light the dark like a fairytale.
+Along the east and Hudson rivers are a couple of easy to get to parks close to public transportation, as well as great spots for capturing some of the best panoramas of Manhattan.

 Brooklyn Bridge Park

-Brooklyn Bridge Park is an 85 acres waterfront wonderland replete with rolling hills, playgrounds, picnic areas, restaurants, outdoor movie nights, and a myriad of special events.
-You can take pictures from virtually anywhere along the riverfront but here’s a quick guide to some of the best spots.
+Brooklyn Bridge Park is 85 acres of waterfront wonderland replete with rolling hills, playgrounds, picnic areas, restaurants, outdoor movie nights, and a myriad of special events.
+It’s also one of the best views of the New York City Skyline.
+You can take pictures virtually anywhere along the riverfront, but here’s a quick guide to some of the best spots.
 (Check the map below for a quick view.)

 Old Pier 1 for an Iconic View of the New York Skyline at Night

 Be sure to get there before sunset.
-This is a popular sight and a lot of photographers line up to take pictures.
+This is a popular site and a lot of photographers line up to take pictures.

 Harbor View Lawn